TO MARSEILLE & ARLES

 CAMARGUE, CRAU & LES ALPILLES

-Few of Europe's wetland sites can rival the Camargue for birds.
+Few of Europe's wetland sites rival the Camargue for birds.
 While much of the northern part of the immense Rhône delta has been converted to rice fields, further south there are still wide expanses of reedmarsh, lakes, saltpans and Mediterranean steppe.
 During a typical Provençal winter (when there is no snow or ice), the whole area remains rich in birds and spring comes early.
-Our March visit is designed to catch the best of the region's winter birds before they disperse as well as offering chances of early returning migrants such as Black Kite, Stone-curlew and Fan-tailed Warbler.
-Even Hoopoe is possible.
+Our March visit is designed to catch the best of the region's winter birds before they disperse as well as offering chances of early returning migrants such as Black Kite, Stone-curlew and Hoopoe.

 In winter, clusters of Black-necked Grebes, Cormorants, Red-crested Pochard and other waterfowl gather on the vast Etang de Vaccares, at the heart of the reserve.
 About a quarter of the Camargue’s 20,000 Greater Flamingos remain year-round, affording excellent views from the roads that skirt the reserve.
 Winter waders might include Avocet, Kentish Plover, Spotted Redshank and Little Stint.
 We should also find Sandwich Terns along the shore and will check carefully through the flocks of loafing Yellow-legged and Black-headed Gulls for the scarce Mediterranean Gull and an early Slender-billed Gull or two.

-In the reedbeds and fringing scrub we’ll listen for the spring songs of Cetti’s Warblers and Chiffchaffs, and the booming of Bitterns; all three species are resident in the Camargue and can be heard on bright sunny days from late February onwards.
-Water Rail, Water Pipit and Bearded Tit also frequent the winter marshes, and one or two Whiskered Terns are sometimes about - as is the diminutive Penduline Tit (though the latter is often heard, it can be tricky to find!).
-Little and Cattle Egrets lend a definite ‘Mediterranean’ flavour - and winter brings small numbers of stately Great Egrets, too - as we keep an eye out for the first Garganey and Swallows of spring.
-The incredible sight of at least 35 Western Swamphens in an area of cut reed was a highlight on our March 2017 tour!
+In the reedbeds and fringing scrub we’ll listen for the spring songs of Cetti’s Warblers and Chiffchaffs, 'zitting' Fan-tailed Warblers, and booming Bitterns; all four species are resident in the Camargue and can be heard on bright sunny days from late February onwards.
+Water Rail, Water Pipit and Bearded Tit also frequent the winter marshes and one or two Whiskered Terns are sometimes about - as is the diminutive Penduline Tit; though the latter is often heard, it can be tricky to find!
+Little and Cattle Egrets lend a definite ‘Mediterranean’ flavour - and winter brings increasing numbers of stately Great Egrets, too - as we keep a keen eye open for the first Garganey and Swallows of spring.
+The incredible sight of at least 30 Western Swamphens in an area of cut reed was a highlight on both our 2017 and 2018 tours!

 The Camargue is an excellent spot for birds of prey in winter.
 Marsh Harriers are plentiful here and, in March, we may add the odd Merlin, Hen Harrier, Black Kite and Booted Eagle, too.

 Northeast of Arles, the wooded limestone cliffs and canyons of Les Alpilles are prime breeding habitat for Eagle Owl.
-These enormous birds are also at their most vocal in late winter, making this the optimum time to look - and our 2017 group enjoyed superb views.
-The sight of one glaring back at us with fiery orange eyes is never to be forgotten!
+These enormous birds are at their most vocal in late winter, making this the optimum time to try for them.
+The sight of one glaring back at us with fiery orange eyes is something never to be forgotten!

 Below the bare limestone crags and bluffs, the scrub-covered hillsides of Les Alpilles conceal skulking Sardinian and Dartford Warblers, while the pine-clad lower slopes hold Woodlark, Firecrest, Short-toed Treecreeper and Cirl Bunting.
 Raven, Crag Martin and Blue Rock Thrush also frequent these picturesque hills in winter.